kirankumargmrur/spatial-api/README.md

 ##### To test Django APIs

-  You can directly use the respective api page give by django to post the data or fetch the data.
+  You can directly use the respective api page given by django to post the data or fetch the data.

 ### Reference
 [PyGeoApi](https://docs.pygeoapi.io/en/latest/)